Best practices to secure against a data breach

-Often, attackers use the same vulnerability scanning tools that organizations are required to use to discover network vulnerabilities.
+Often, attackers use vulnerability scanning tools to discover network vulnerabilities.

-To keep ahead of attackers, you need to keep up to date on emerging vulnerabilities by regularly running internal and external vulnerability scans.
+To stay ahead of attackers, you need to keep up to date on emerging vulnerabilities by running internal and external vulnerability scans.

 WHAT DOES A VULNERABILITY SCAN DO?

-PCI DSS requires two independent methods of PCI scanning: internal and external scanning.
+It’s hightly recommended that you perform two independent methods of vulnerability scanning: internal and external scanning.
 An external vulnerability scan is performed outside of your network (e.g., at your network perimeter), and it identifies known weaknesses in network structures.
 An internal vulnerability scan is performed within your network, and it looks at other hosts on the same network to identify internal vulnerabilities.

-Typically, vulnerability scans generate an extensive report of found vulnerabilities and gives references for further research on these vulnerability.
-Some even offer directions for how to fix the problem.
+Typically, vulnerability scans generate an extensive report of discovered vulnerabilities and provides references for further research on these vulnerabilities.
+Some scanning tools even offer directions for remediation.

-Despite what many businesses believe, scanning isn’t enough.
+Despite what some healthcare organizations believe, scanning isn’t enough.
 You shouldn’t just scan and sit on the report.
 Act quickly on any discovered vulnerabilities to ensure security holes are fixed, and then re-scan to validate that vulnerabilities have been successfully addressed.

 Vulnerability scanning identifies potential harmful vulnerabilities, so that you can remediate processes to ensure network security.